In our post on the donor management process, we spoke about developing an efficient process that can significantly boost your fundraising ROI.

 You should be able to segment and create separate donor groups based on certain filters.
 For example, a group of lapsed donors who gave last year but not this.
 This makes it easy to personalize all nonprofit communication.

 There’ll be quite a few routine tasks like sending out newsletters, follow-ups, etc. Your DMS should allow you to automate them.
 For tasks that cannot be automated, you should be able to set reminders.

-6. Track relationships
+6. Track relationships with donors

 Another defining feature of a good DMS is the ability to track relationships among the donors in your database.
 For example, people working in the same company or those living in the same neighborhood.
-This can help you with personalization and reduce your efforts of analyzing data manually to look for such relationships.
+This can help you with personalization and reduce efforts of analyzing all your data manually to look for such relationships.

 Apart from that, it should also enable you to automatically find duplicate records and merge them to keep the list clean.

 The DMS should run regular data backups to ensure that you don’t lose any data.
 Moreover, it should also allow you to import this data to an offline source if needed.